 Kingfish, Blackfin Tunas and the False Albacore (Bonito) in the depths mentioned.
 We continue to see some Sailfish activity and there are better chances at Wahoo now as we move into the 2nd half of September.
 All of this activity has been taking place in the water mentioned of less than 250 feet in depth which here off of Ft.
 Lauderdale puts that fishing well within a couple of miles of shore.
 As always we have included some photos of anglers who have joined us for a fishing charter here aboard the Marlin My Darlin.

-Tight lines and good fishing from all of us here (Rick, Mat6t, Tommy K and Cameron).
+Tight lines and good fishing from all of us here (JJ, Mat6t, Tommy K and Cameron).
 See you on the rip.